nrkno/yr-warning-icons/README.md

 All icons are available for download https://nrkno.github.io/yr-warning-icons/ or as an NPM package.

-### Description
+There is no javascript component for consuming and the NPM package only contain SVGs, PNGs and PDFs.

+#### How to
 This project takes SVG exported from illustrator (in `design/`-folder) minifies them and converts them to PDFs and PNGs.
 The sizes for the PNGs is 32x32, 100x100 and 128x128.

-#### How to

 Requires Docker or Node.